MayaUWI/Maya.UWI.github.io/README.md

 **Update 5:14**
 * Circle CI throws error on the same thing it just said successful on in previous push!
-* 5:15: push again, successful again... :neutral_face:
+* 5:15: push again, successful again...  :neutralface:
 * could the problem be on the configurations done?

 **AnroidTest- Expresso and JUnit**